ardrkha/weather-type-classification/README.md

 ## Contact

+If you have any questions, feel free to reach out to us at hardatama27@gmail.com.

-Hardatama Rakha Ugraha - 2025
+Developed by Hardatama Rakha Ugraha - 2025